 - Scope The scope remains as planned. - Schedule The JPB is implementing a plan proposed by BBII which was intended to reach substantial completion of the contract by the end of the calendar year 2023.
 This plan required significant targeted (localized) changes to Caltrain's operating schedule on weekends, with support by bus bridges, to provide BBII with longer uninterrupted periods of access to the corridor.
 BBII was not successful in achieving substantial completion by December 31, 2023, and had refocused its effort on achieving its contractual milestone of April 1, 2024, for substantial completion.
 Unfortunately, the peninsula south of San Francisco was hit by a severe storm on February 3-4, 2024, with significant damage to the PCEP OCS infrastructure in two (2) locations, which has now been repaired.
 Despite the storm damage and associated delays, BBII was able to achieve substantial completion on May 3, 2024, later than its previous target date of April 30, 2024.
-BBII's most recent schedule update shows a Final Acceptance date of August 29, 2024, which is ten (10) days earlier than the planned Provisional Final Acceptance date of September 8, 2024.
+BBII's most recent schedule update shows a Final Acceptance date of September 6, 2024, which is two (2) days earlier than the contractual Final Acceptance date of September 8, 2024.
 The JPB is planning an incremental soft launch of revenue service in early August 2023.
 The JPB's FFGA Required Completion Date of December 31, 2024, remains unchanged. - Cost The FFGA budget is \$1.931 billion in year of expenditure (YOE) dollars.
 The JPB completed a "budget scrub" following its global settlement with BBII, which produced a revised PCEP budget of \$2.44 billion.
 The JPB approved this revised budget at its Special Meeting on December 6, 2021.
 This new budget reflects a total increase of \$509 million from the FFGA budget.
 The JPB received \$410 million in additional funding from state and federal sources; this satisfies the funding gap created by the revised budget of \$2.393 billion.
 The JPB's revised budget, for FTA reporting purposes (excluding pre-Project Development costs), is \$2,393,109,098.
 JPB reports that as of May 31, 2024, the forecasted remaining contingency is \$34.5 million out of the \$90 million total established in the scrubbed budget approved by the Board in December 2021.
-The JPB expects further reductions in total contingency as the project moves toward completion. - Significant Project Activities and/or Key Milestones - o BBII's achieved substantial completion on May 3, 2024. - o The remaining short-circuit test was successfully completed on April 5, 2024. - o A total of ten (10) EMUs have been delivered to Caltrain.
-The next delivery of EMUs is planned for early June 2024.
-Seven (7) of the EMU trainsets have accumulated the required 1,000 miles of burn-in mileage and the ninth trainset is now in the burn-in process.
-Installation of the on-board Wi-Fi equipment is underway both in Salt Lake City and on the trainsets already received at Caltrain. - One (1) of the EMU trainsets suffered damage to two (2) of the coaches during a repositioning move at the CEMOF in February 2024.
-The coaches will require structural repairs and the trainset was shipped back to Stadler's assembly plant in Salt Lake City for evaluation and repair.
-Stadler expects that the repair work will be completed in 2025; however, no firm estimate or schedule has been submitted to the JPB.
-The JPB and Stadler are discussing the possibility of accelerating the completion of trainset 17 so that fourteen (14) trainsets plus two (2) spares are available for revenue service.
+The JPB expects further reductions in total contingency as the project moves toward completion. - Significant Project Activities and/or Key Milestones - BBII's achieved substantial completion on May 3, 2024; contractual Final Acceptance is scheduled for September 8, 2024. - BBII completed Power Simulation Testing and Dry Service Runs with 8 EMUs on June 8-9, 2024. - A total of twelve (12) EMUs have been delivered to Caltrain.
+The next delivery of EMUs is planned for August 2024.
+Eight (8) of the EMU trainsets have accumulated the required 1,000 miles of burn-in mileage and the ninth (9th) trainset is now in the burn-in process.
+Installation of the on-board Wi-Fi equipment is underway both in Salt Lake City and on the trainsets already received at Caltrain. - The JPB completed FRA required EMU PTC Testing and additional brake testing.